hfaran/blog.ubcecess/_posts/2014-05-26-a-year-with-trello.markdown

 ---
 layout: post
-title: A Year With Trello
+title: (Internal) A Year With Trello
 author: Hamza Faran
 ---

+*The audience of this post is ECESS*

 Let’s face it; we do some awesome stuff.
 More specifically, we plan awesome events.
 Big, awesome events.
 Like, say, our (hopefully annual continually) Silicon Valley trip.